Halal: Business

 The Dubai Chamber of Commerce and Industry estimated the global industry value of halal food consumer purchases to be $1.1 trillion in 2013, accounting for 16.6 percent of the global food and beverage market, with an annual growth of 6.9 percent.
 Growth regions include Indonesia ($197 million market value in 2012) and Turkey ($100 million).
 The European Union market for halal food has an estimated annual growth of around 15 percent and is worth an estimated $30 billion, approximately $8 billion of which are accounted for in France.

 The halal food and beverage industry has also made a significant impact on supermarkets and other food business such as restaurants.
 French supermarkets had halal food sales totalling $210 million in 2011, a 10.5% growth from five years prior.
 In France, the market for halal foods is even larger than the market for other types of common foods.
 For example, in 2010, the market for halal foods and beverages in France was nearly twice that of organic foods.
 Auchan, a large French supermarket chain, now sells 80 certified halal meat products, along with 30 pre-cooked halal meals and 40 frozen halal products.
 Upscale restaurants and catering services have also added halal foods to their menus.
 In addition, many beverage companies such as Evian have taken the effort to add a halal stamp on their products to show that their water and other beverages are pure and not haram or forbidden under Islamic law.

 Interaction with global regulation

 Halal standards and regulations have been considered as an obstacle to international trade while the discrimination towards import products also lacks transparency.
 Trade disputes related to halal have emerged even among Muslim and Islamic countries, for instance at the regional level within the ASEAN.

 European Union

-On 17 December 2020, the Court of Justice of the European Union ruled that member countries may ban religious slaughter in order to promote animal welfare and could impose non-lethal stunning before the killing of animals.
+On 17 December 2020, the Court of Justice of the European Union ruled that member countries may ban religious slaughter to promote animal welfare and could impose non-lethal stunning before the killing of animals.
 The ruling was in response to a challenge to a 2017 Flemish government prohibition on the killing of animals without prior non-lethal (also called reversible) stunning by Jewish and Muslim associations.